Samuel Wilder King: Education

 His father James A. King (1832–1899) was a ship's master for Samuel Gardner Wilder, and later politician in the Republic of Hawaii.
 His mother was Charlotte Holmes Davis, daughter of part-Hawaiian Robert Grimes Davis, who descended from Oliver Holmes, Governor of Oʻahu under Kamehameha I.

-King was born December 17, 1886 in Honolulu and was a subject of the Kingdom of Hawai'i.
+King was born December 17, 1886, in Honolulu and was a subject of the Kingdom of Hawai'i.

 A devout Roman Catholic, King attended Saint Louis School, but graduated from McKinley High School.
 Upon graduating, King went on to study at the United States Naval Academy in Annapolis, Maryland.
 He entered the United States Navy as a commissioned officer where he served from 1910 to 1924.
 At the time of his discharge, he had attained the rank of lieutenant commander.

-On March 18, 1912 he married Pauline Nawahineokalai Evans, another part-Hawaiian.
+On March 18, 1912, he married Pauline Nawahineokalai Evans, another part-Hawaiian.

 Early career

 King returned to his hometown in 1925 where he entered the real estate profession.
 In 1932, he ran for his first public office and served for two years on the Board of Supervisors of Honolulu.
 In 1934, King was elected to the United States Congress as a delegate.
-He served in Washington, D.C. from January 1935 to January 1943.
+He served in Washington, D.C., from January 1935 to January 1943.

 With the outbreak of World War II, King resigned from Congress to accept a naval commission to become a commander, then captain.
 He retired from military service in 1946.

 Later career

 Once again, King returned to his hometown and was appointed to a sub-cabinet office of the governor's administration.
 King served in the Emergency Housing Committee for a year.
 He was then appointed to the Hawaii Statehood Commission in 1947 where he stayed until 1953.
 President of the United States Dwight D. Eisenhower appointed King to the governorship that year.
 He was the first governor of Hawaiian ancestry.
 He served in ʻIolani Palace until his resignation on July 31, 1957.
-During his term in office he signed HB 706 on June 5, 1957 which outlawed the death penalty in Hawaii.
+During his term in office he signed HB 706 on June 5, 1957, which outlawed the death penalty in Hawaii.
 It became Act 282.
 He died in Honolulu March 24, 1959, just before Hawaii achieved statehood.
 He was buried in the National Memorial Cemetery of the Pacific.

 Descendants

 His son Samuel Pailthorpe King (1916–2010) became a lawyer and Federal Judge.
 His grandson, Samuel Pailthorpe King, Jr. also became a lawyer and in 1985 established his own law practice with his wife, Adrienne King, also a lawyer, as King and King, Attorneys-At-Law.
-His great-grandson, Samuel Wilder King II, is also a lawyer now practicing in Honolulu, and in 2015, he named his own son Samuel Wilder King III.
+King's great-grandson, Samuel Wilder King II, is also a lawyer now practicing in Honolulu; his own son was named Samuel Wilder King III.
+King's great-granddaughter, violist and composer Leilehua Lanzilotti, was a finalist for the 2022 Pulitzer Prize in Music.